Gralll/aws-sam-contact-us-java/README.md

     --output table
 ```

+### Additional actions

-After deployment of a back-end part you need to deploy static HTML
+1) After deployment of a back-end part you need to deploy static HTML
 as a website.
 To do this follow the [AWS instruction](https://docs.aws.amazon.com/en_us/AmazonS3/latest/user-guide/static-website-hosting.html)

+2) Also, SES should be configured separatelly.
+It requires manual verification of your email.
+See [detailed instruction here](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html)

 ## Use the SAM CLI to build and test locally